34228586

 ‘Back to His Best’ – Bath Rugby Ratings from 94-Point Thrashing of Bedford Blues

-Bath Rugby kicked off their preparations for the crucial Run-In with a dominant 14-try demolition of a determined Bedford Blues side at the Recreation Ground.
+Bath Rugby kicked off their preparations for the Run-In with an emphatic 14-try performance against a resilient Bedford Blues at the Recreation Ground.

-Rugby writer Sam Jess reviews the individual performances and rates the players accordingly…
+Rugby writer Sam Jess evaluates the players’ performances in detail:

 15 Santi Carreras – 8